 A Taste of Cake Boss

-Spotlighted in the beloved TLC series Cake Boss, Carlo’s Bakery is a family-owned establishment that dates all the way back to 1910.
-Now it’s a national sensation, with nine locations across the country and several spinoff shows that have maintained the bakery’s celebrity status.
+Once spotlighted in the beloved TLC series Cake Boss, Carlo’s Bakery is a family-owned establishment that dates all the way back to 1910.
+Now it’s a national sensation, with numerous locations across the country and several spin-off shows that have maintained the bakery’s celebrity status.
 See where all the magic started and try a pastry at the original Hoboken Bake Shop.

 Scenes from Friday the 13th